Consumer Proposal Canada: #1 Alternative to Bankruptcy

 Paperwork and Documentation

-The paperwork and documentation for a consumer proposal usually includes the following:
+The paperwork and documentation for a consumer proposal usually include the following:

 - A cover letter or proposal